francistor/igor/doc/Intro.md

 Some configuration resources are mandatory, such as the dictionaries or diameter peer files, as they are neede by Igor core.
 Others may be created for the use of custom handlers.

+Configuration files are treated as go templates.
+Parameters are replaced by the contents of the corresponing `IGOR_` environment variables and the contents of a string map that may be passed at Configuration Manager initialization time (see later)

 ### Bootstrap: Searching the location of the configuration resources

 The configuration process starts by accessing the bootstrap configuration file, which must be specified somehow (typicaly in a command line parameter).
 The